rdswyc/DataStructures/Queue/README.md

 ### PrintItem

-Simple function to print a single `Item` to the console.
+Simple function to print a single `T` item to the console.
 This is referenced by the `Print()` method but can also be used externally.

 ```
-void PrintItem(Item *item);
+void PrintItem(T item);
 ```

 #### Parameters

 `item`
-The pointer to an existing queue item.
+An existing queue item to print.